mesosphere/dcos-docs-site/pages/services/minio/0.1.0/configuration/Server-Side-Encryption/index.md

 ---
 layout: layout.pug
-navigationTitle: Server-Side-Encrytion
+navigationTitle: Encryption
-title: Encryption
+title: Server-Side-Encryption
 menuWeight: 35
-excerpt: Server-Side-Encryption for Minio
+excerpt: Encrypt your data using SSE-C keys
 featureMaturity:
 enterprise: false
+model: /services/minio/data.yml
+render: mustache
 ---

-Minio supports S3 server-side-encryption.
-Users can encrypt their data using SSE-C keys.
-According to the S3 specification the minio server will reject any SSE-C request made over an insecure (non-TLS) connection.
-This means that SSE-C **requires** TLS / HTTPS.
-Users can start Minio server with TLS using [Security Section](../../security).
-For more information on encrypting objects using SSE-C keys, please refer [how to use minio server side encryption with aws cli](https://github.com/minio/cookbook/blob/master/docs/how-to-use-minio-server-side-encryption-with-aws-cli.md).
+{{ model.techName }} supports S3 server-side-encryption (SSE).
+You can encrypt your data using SSE-C keys.
+According to the S3 specification,  the {{ model.serviceName }} server will reject any SSE-C request made over an insecure (non-TLS) connection.
+This means that SSE-C **requires** TLS/HTTPS.
+You can start the {{ model.techName }} server with TLS using [Security Section](../../security).
+For more information on encrypting objects using SSE-C keys, please refer to [How to use {{ model.techName }} server side encryption with AWS CLI](https://github.com/minio/cookbook/blob/master/docs/how-to-use-minio-server-side-encryption-with-aws-cli.md).